wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 <!---
 ![](media/image17.emf)
 -->

-1\) What are the average Height / Diameter values for each treatment (high and low density)?
+- What are the average Height / Diameter values for each treatment (high and low density)?
 What do these values tell us about how stem architecture adaptively responds to environmental variability?

+\vspace*{3\baselineskip}

-2\) On the graph above, plot leaf mass vs stem diameter for all plants.
+ On the graph above, plot leaf mass vs stem diameter for all plants.
 Use different symbols to plot plants from the high and low density treatments.
 Fit a line of best fit (linear or non-linear) through all data.

+-Is the relationship between leaf mass and stem diameter allometric?

+\vspace*{3\baselineskip}

+- What is the most likely mechanism behind the above relationship?

+\vspace*{3\baselineskip}

-A) Is the relationship between leaf mass and stem diameter allometric?
-B) What is the most likely mechanism behind the above relationship?
-C) Based on these results, are there potential costs associated with adaptive stem architecture (as seen in question 1)?
+- Based on these results, are there potential costs associated with adaptive stem architecture (as seen in question 1)?

+\vspace*{3\baselineskip}

 Continue answer on back of page if you need more room.

-2\.
-Size-dependent reproduction in *Capsella bursa-pastoris*.
+## Size-dependent reproduction in *Capsella bursa-pastoris*.

 Reproductive effort (i.e. proportional allocation to reproduction) is a major life history trait in plants and animals.
 In many plant